Carla Porta Musa

-Carla Porta Musa (15 March 190210 October 2012) was an Italian supercentenarian, essayist and poet.
+Carla Porta Musa (15 March 1902 – 10 October 2012) was an Italian supercentenarian, essayist and poet.

+Life and career

 Musa was born in Como, Italy, to Maria Casella and Enrico Musa, a well known engineer in Milan.
 Her passion for books started on her sixth birthday when her father gave her a small library which she shared with her three siblings.
 She studied in Lausanne, Switzerland, Bushey, United Kingdom, and Paris, France.

-She died on 10 October 2012 at Valduce Hospital in Como from pneumonia complications, aged 110 years, 209 days.
+Musa died from pneumonia complications at Valduce Hospital in Como, on 10 October 2012, aged 110 years, 209 days.